Axident/dun_gen/README.md

 a 1k x 1k random dungeon crawler

-run dun_gen.py on python 2.7 or 3 with pyside
+run dun_gen.py on python 3 with pyside6